spech66/bootstrap-bp-hugo-theme/README.md

 ```

 ## Social Icons

-Icons for socialmedia.
-Add to config.
+Icons for Social Media.
+Add the block to the config.

 ```yaml
 # Sets Social Media icons to appear and link to your account.
 Value should be your